carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 {: .output}

-Now, we want to construct the Rips complex associated with the genes with respect to the distance matrix that we obtained.
-In episode [Topological Data Analysis](https://paumayell.github.io/pangenomics/08-tda/index.html) we explain that to construct the Vietord Rips Complex we need to define a distance parameter called threshol and points within a distance less than or equal to the threshold are connected.
-The maximum thresholl(`max_edge_length`) that we will use here is 2.
+Now, we want to construct the Vietoris-Rips complex associated with the genes with respect to the distance matrix that we obtained.
+In the episode [Topological Data Analysis](https://paumayell.github.io/pangenomics/08-tda/index.html) we saw that to construct the Vietoris-Rips complex we need to define a distance parameter or threshold, so the points within a distance less than or equal to the threshold get connected in the complex.
+The  threshold is defined by the argument `max_edge_length`, and we will use here the value 2.

 ~~~
 max_edge_length = 2